-A. Upon approval of New Mexico [medical assistance program] MAP provider participation agreements by MAD, providers who meet the following requirements are eligible to be reimbursed for furnishing waiver services to recipients:

-(1) standards established by the [HCBSW] HCBS program; and

-(2) provide services to recipients in the same scope, quality and manner as provided to the general public; see 8.302.1.14 NMAC[, nondiscrimination].

-B. Once enrolled, providers receive a packet of information, including medicaid program policies, billing instructions, utilization review instructions, and other pertinent material from MAD and the New Mexico [department of health (NMDOH)] DOH.
-Providers are responsible for ensuring that they have received these materials and for updating them as new materials are received from MAD.

-C. Qualifications of case management agency providers: Agencies must meet the standards developed for this [HCBSW] HCBS program by the applicable division of the [NMDOH] DOH.
+- A. Upon approval of New Mexico MAP provider participation agreements by MAD, providers who meet the following requirements are eligible to be reimbursed for furnishing waiver services to recipients: - (1) standards established by the HCBS waiver program; and - (2) provide services to recipients in the same scope, quality and manner as provided to the general public; see Section 8.302.1.14 NMAC. - B. Once enrolled, providers receive a packet of information, including medicaid program policies, billing instructions, utilization review instructions, and other pertinent material from MAD and the New Mexico DOH.
+Providers are responsible for ensuring that they have received these materials and for updating them as new materials are received from MAD. - C. Qualifications of case management agency providers: Agencies must meet the standards developed for this HCBS waiver program by the applicable division of the DOH.
 Case management agencies are required to have national accreditation.
 These accrediting organizations are the commission on accreditation of rehabilitation facilities (CARF), the joint commission or another nationally recognized accrediting authority.
-Case management assessment activities necessary to establish eligibility are considered administrative costs.

-Oualifications of case managers: Case managers employed by case management agencies must D. have the skills and abilities necessary to perform case management services for recipients who are medically fragile, as defined by the [HCBSW standards for this waiver program] DOH medically fragile waiver standards.
+Case management assessment activities necessary to establish eligibility are considered administrative costs. - D. Qualifications of case managers: Case managers employed by case management agencies must have the skills and abilities necessary to perform case management services for recipients who are medically fragile, as defined by the DOH medically fragile waiver standards.
 Case managers must be registered nurses, as defined by the New Mexico state board of nursing and have a minimum of two years of supervised experience with the target population in one or more areas of pediatrics, critical care or public health.
-E.

-Oualifications of home health aide service providers:
+E. Qualifications of home health aide service providers:

-Home health aide services must be provided by a licensed home health agency, a licensed (1) rural health clinic or a licensed or certified federally qualified health center using only home health aides who have successfully completed a home health aide training program as described in 42 CFR 484.36(a) (1) and (2); or who have successfully completed a home health aide training program described in the New Mexico regulations governing home health agencies, 7.28.2.30 NMAC.
-Additionally, home health aides providing services must be deemed competent through a written examination and meet competency evaluation requirements specified in the 42 CFR 484.36(b) (1), (2) and (3); or meet the requirement for documentation of training or competency evaluation specified in the New Mexico regulations governing home health agencies, 7.28.2.30 NMAC.

-(2) Supervision: Supervision must be performed by a registered nurse and shall be in accordance with the New Mexico Nursing Practice Act, NMSA 1978, Section 61-3-1 et seq.
+- (1) Home health aide services must be provided by a licensed home health agency, a licensed rural health clinic or a licensed or certified federally qualified health center using only home health aides who have successfully completed a home health aide training program as described in 42 CFR 484.36(a) (1) and (2); or who have successfully completed a home health aide training program described in the New Mexico regulations governing home health agencies, Section 7.28.2.30 NMAC.
+Additionally, home health aides providing services must be deemed competent through a written examination and meet competency evaluation requirements specified in the 42 CFR 484.36(b) (1), (2) and (3); or meet the requirement for documentation of training or competency evaluation specified in the New Mexico regulations governing home health agencies, Section 7.28.2.30 NMAC. - (2) Supervision: Supervision must be performed by a registered nurse and shall be in accordance with the New Mexico Nursing Practice Act, Section 61-3-1, NMSA 1978.
 Supervision must occur at least once every 60 days in the recipient's home and be specific to the individual service plan (ISP).
-All supervisory visits must be documented in the recipient's file.

-The supervision of home health aides is an administrative expense to the provider and is (3) not billable as a direct service.
+All supervisory visits must be documented in the recipient's file. - (3) The supervision of home health aides is an administrative expense to the provider and is not billable as a direct service.

-Qualifications of private duty nursing providers: F.
+F. Qualifications of private duty nursing providers: